 One place to find a higher yield is to look online.
 Most internet banks offer interest rates closer to 1%.
 While this is still well below the inflation rate, it is better than what a brick-and-mortar bank offers.

-If you are looking for a good online bank, Capital One 360 is one of the best.
-I’ve had an account with them for close to 10 years (earlier they were ING Direct) and have had nothing but great experiences with them.
-If you open an account with them using the link above with at least $250, you will get a $25 bonus.
-That is a 10% return right there!
+If you are looking for a good online bank, CIT Bank is one of the best.
+I’ve had an account with them for a few years now and have had nothing but great experiences with them.
+They have great customer service, and they offer one of the highest yields online savings account in the country.

 Certificate of Deposits: Another option for your cash is to invest in a certificate of deposit (CD).
 The difference with a CD as opposed to a savings account is a higher yield.
 In return for this higher yield you have to lock your money up for a period of time.

 With a savings account, you are free to take your money out of the account whenever you want.
 But with a CD, you have a period of time that you have to leave the money alone.
 You know the length of this period of time because you choose the term.
 Most common CD terms are 6 months, 1 year, 18 months, 2 years and 5 years.

 The longer you lock your money up, the higher the interest rate you will earn.
 Of course, if you really need the money, you can still close the CD and get your money back.
 But in doing this, you will forfeit typically 3 months worth of interest payments.
 Note that there are some CDs that offer no penalty if you close the CD early, but they pay a slightly lower interest rate because of this.